nodejs/node-addon-api/doc/object_wrap.md

                                       napi_property_attributes attributes = napi_default);
 ```

-- `[in] utf8name`: Null-terminated string that represents the name of an instance
+- `[in] utf8name`: Null-terminated string that represents the name of the static
-accessor property for the class.
+property.
-- `[in] value`: The value that's retrieved by a get access of the property if the
+- `[in] value`: The value that's retrieved by a get access of the property.
-property is a data property.
+- `[in] attributes`: The attributes to be associated with the property in addition
-- `[in] attributes`: User-provided data passed into getter or setter when this is invoked.
+to the napi_static attribute.
+One or more of `napi_property_attributes`.

-Returns `Napi::PropertyDescriptor` object that represents an instance accessor
+Returns `Napi::PropertyDescriptor` object that represents an Static Value
 property of a JavaScript class

 ### InstanceValue

-Creates property descriptor that represents an instance accessor property of a
+Creates property descriptor that represents an instance value property of a
 JavaScript class.
 ```cpp
 static Napi::PropertyDescriptor Napi::ObjectWrap::InstanceValue(const char* utf8name,